Appealing ALJ DecisionsA Hawks Quindel Disability Attorney Can Help if Your Claim is Denied at Hearing

 At Hawks Quindel, our team of Social Security attorneys is unique because of our extensive knowledge of the Social Security claim process, the appeal process, and the federal court system.
 Our knowledge and expertise gives us the ability to fight for you at every level of review of your claim for disability benefits.
 We are strong advocates and compassionate legal counselors, and we are committed to pursuing every opportunity for getting your claim for Social Security benefits approved.

-If your Social Security claim has been denied – at reconsideration, following a hearing, or by the Social Security Appeals Council – contact Hawks Quindel for a free consultation as soon as possible in order to preserve your right to appeal.
+If your Social Security claim has been denied – at reconsideration, following a hearing, or by the Social Security Appeals Council – contact Hawks Quindel for a free case evaluation as soon as possible in order to preserve your right to appeal.
 You will incur no attorney fees unless we take your case and you ultimately receive benefits.
 Please email us or contact a Madison social security attorney directly at (608) 257-0040 or a Milwaukee social security attorney at (414) 271-8650.